Frequently Asked Questions for DIA Reporting Entities

 47. I form trusts.
 I also act as a trustee for trusts, sometimes using corporate trustee companies and sometimes my partners individually act as a trustee.
 Who is the reporting entity under the AML/CFT Act?

-A person is a reporting entity under the AML/CFT Act if they, in the ordinary course of business, form trusts or other legal arrangements (DNFBP activity (a)(i)).
-Persons are also reporting entities when, in the ordinary course of business, they act as trustees, and/or arrange for persons to act as a trustee in relation to legal persons or arrangements (DNFBP activity (a)(ii)).
+A person is a reporting entity (and DNFBP) under the AML/CFT Act if they, in the ordinary course of business, form trusts or other legal arrangements (DNFBP activity (a)(i)).
+Persons are also DNFBPs when, in the ordinary course of business, they act as trustees, and/or arrange for persons to act as a trustee in relation to legal persons or arrangements (DNFBP activity (a)(ii)).

-That means a person, whether a natural person or a legal person (such as a corporate trustee), is captured as a reporting entity under the AML/CFT Act each time they perform one of the above mentioned activities in the ordinary course of business for a legal person or legal arrangement.
+That means a person, whether a natural person or a legal person (such as a corporate trustee), is captured as a reporting entity under the AML/CFT Act if they perform one of the above-mentioned activities in the ordinary course of business for a legal person or legal arrangement.
+However, effective 31 July 2023, there is now an exemption in place when a DNFBP delivers its trust related services through a corporate trustee.
+This means a corporate trustee is no longer a reporting entity, subject to certain conditions being met:

 Please also note that if you are a trustee in your personal capacity (as opposed to professional capacity for your law firm or accounting practice) this is not captured by the AML/CFT Act as it is not “in the ordinary course of business”.
 For example, you will not be a reporting entity solely because you are a trustee in your personal capacity, without remuneration, for a registered charitable trust in your local community or for a friend or relative’s family trust.